 By building an effective conversion funnel.

 Of course, that’s easier said than done.
-If you’re struggling to boost your conversion rate, here are some tips that can help you.
+If you’re struggling to boost your website conversion rate, here are some tips that can help you.

 In this post, let’s take a closer look at how you can convert your site visitors into customers.